named-data/ndn-cxx/docs/code-style.rst

         //
         // } // namespace example

 1.4.
-The class declarations should have the following form:
+Class declarations should have the following form:

     .. code-block:: c++